SciEcon/Active_Learning/README.md

-# Supplementary Resources for the research article:
+# Supplementary resources for the research article:

 **"The Right Tool for the Job: Matching Active Learning Techniques to Learning Objectives"**